Derrick-Guo/Learning/Python basics.md

 - `enumerate` is a built in function that returns an iterator of tuples containing indices and values of a list.

 ### Lambda Expressions
-- You can use lambda expressions to create anonymous functions.
+- Lambda expressions is used to create anonymous functions.
 That is, functions that don’t have a name.
-They are helpful for creating quick functions that aren’t needed later in your code.
+Lambda expressions are helpful for creating quick functions that aren’t needed later.
 This can be especially useful for higher order functions, or functions that take in other functions as arguments.
 - With a lambda expression, this function:
 `def multiply(x, y):
     return x * y`